Mathematical Game Theory: A New Approach: Cooperative Games

 \chapter{Cooperative Games}

-While the agents in the $2$-person games of the previous chapters typically have opposing utility goals, the model of a \emph{cooperative game} refers to a finite set $N$ of $n=|N|$ players that may or may not be active towards a common goal.
+While the agents in the $n$-person games of the previous chapters typically have individual utility objectives and thus possibly opposing strategic goals, the model of a \emph{cooperative game} refers to a finite set $N$ of $n=|N|$ players that may or may not be active towards a common goal.
 A subset $S\subseteq N$ of potentially active players is traditionally called a \emph{coalition} .
 Mathematically, there are several ways of looking at the system of coalitions:

 From a set-theoretic point of view, one has the system of the $2^n$ coalitions

 On the other hand, one may represent a subset $S\in \cN$ by its incidence vector $x^{(S)}\in \R^N$ with the coordinates